jeremeamia/Add-Another/README.markdown

 ## Usage

 In order to use AddAnother you must first include jQuery and the `addAnother.jquery.js` script in your page.
-Create a chunk of HTML you would to be able to replicate and give it a class.
+Then create a chunk of HTML you would like to be able to replicate, and give it a class.
 Then add some javascript:

 	$('.the-class-of-the-html-chunk').addAnother({...});

 where "&hellip;" is the options.
 You can have more than one AddAnother on one page.
-AddAnother does not automatically add brackets to your HTMl names, so you must do this yourself if you plan on using the posted data as an array.
+AddAnother does not automatically add brackets to your HTML names, so you must do this yourself if you plan on using the posted data as an array.
 Take a look at the examples for more details.